-Buying your own TV media time is equivalent to your client being his or her own lawyer.
-Not only does it require experience, knowledge and services you don’t have, but it is much more work than you think, requiring time you don’t have.
+Buying your own TV media time is equivalent to your client being his or her own lawyer trying to settle their injury case.
+Not only does managing an advertising campaign require experience, knowledge, relationships and services you don’t have, but it is far more work than you think, requiring time you don’t have.

 An advertising agency will have access to expensive research and monitoring services such as Nielsen Media Research or CMR.
-An advertising agency will periodically research all lawyers advertising on TV in your market to determine which TV stations and programs competing lawyers advertise on; how many commercials they air per month on each TV station; and the amount they spend for each commercial.
-You probably thought that you should advertise where there is less competition, but a good advertising agency knows that you want to be where the competition is.
+An advertising agency will periodically research all lawyers advertising in your TV market to determine which TV stations and programs competing lawyers advertise on; how many commercials they air per month on each TV station; and the amount they spend for each commercial.
+You probably thought you should advertise where there is less competition, but a good advertising agency knows that you want to be where the competition is.

 A good advertising agency will not only have the knowledge and experience to choose the right stations, TV shows, days and times for your particular advertising goals, but will also do all of the scheduling work in a changing environment.
 TV stations periodically change TV shows and times; ratings and prices are always changing; elections and large short-term advertising campaigns can significantly increase costs.
-A media buyer must constantly stay on top of scheduling.
+A media buyer must plan ahead and constantly stay on top of scheduling.

 An advertising agency will monitor your advertising campaign to make sure that your TV spots are run when they are supposed to.
 The advertising agency will periodically analyze results to determine if expectations are being met and whether scheduling changes need to be made.

 When negotiating the price for TV spots, you are at a substantial disadvantage because you do not purchase media time every day.
-As a lawyer, you do not know how much you should pay for different TV spots; whether you are entitled to free bonus spots; or how many.
+As a lawyer, you do not know how much you should pay for different TV spots; whether you can get free bonus spots; or how many.
 A 30 second spot is not the same as any other 30 second spot.
 There are many differences affecting the value, too many to mention here.
 Imagine allowing a personal injury client to negotiate a settlement for his or her own case.

 Again, that would be a mistake.
 When you call a TV station, you will be assigned to a sales representative who will quote you a retail rate.
-When you later call an advertising agency, the media buyer at the advertising agency will call the TV station and be assigned to a different sales representative who will be quoting a wholesale rate.
+When you later call an advertising agency, the media buyer at the advertising agency will call the TV station and speak to a different sales representative who deals with advertising agencies and will quote a wholesale rate.